Life Framework

 Heart

-The Passionate Self
+The Compassionate Self

 This dimension calls me to: